mdxs/test-ttf-on-gae/README.rst

     sudo apt-get install apache2-utils
     sudo apt-get install python-dev

-- Install virtualenvwrapper (including pip and virtualenv)
+- Install virtualenvwrapper_ (including pip and virtualenv)

+  This will help you protect your configuration, by providing an isolated development environment for this test project.

   .. code-block:: none